-An article appeared in The Telegraph over the weekend looking at the extended bull market in consumer stocks and their valuations.
-Whilst high quality consumer stocks are certainly in a raging bull market, what was interesting in the piece was that the author used The Nifty Fifty as an example of what can happen when investing during periods of high valuation.
+An article looking at the extended bull market in consumer stocks appeared in The Telegraph recently.
+While high quality consumer stocks are certainly in vogue right now, that was not the most interesting thing about the piece.
+What did catch my eye, though, was that the author cited The Nifty Fifty as an example of what happens when investing in periods of high valuation.

-The original Nifty Fifty was a group of large cap stocks in the 1960’s and 1970’s that were billed as perfect buy-and-hold forever types.
-Combine that with the raging equity bull market of the time (and the fact they were all solid growth stocks as well) and you got the recipe for some really lofty valuations.
-We’re taking price-to-earnings ratios of 40, 50 and even 60x annual profits for certain household stocks like Johnson & Johnson.
-The implication of the article was that investing in the euphoria of that bull market was a bad idea due to the poor returns experienced in the bear market that followed.
+The original Nifty Fifty was a group of large cap stocks in the 1960s and 1970s that were billed as perfect buy-and-holds.
+Combine that sentiment with a raging equity bull market, and you had the recipe for some really lofty valuations.
+We are taking valuations of like 60x profit for certain household stocks such as Johnson & Johnson.
+Anyway, the implication of the article was that investing in the euphoria of that bull market was a bad idea due to the poor returns that followed.

-Whilst it’s true that an investment the Nifty Fifty would have shown poor returns in the immediate years following the early 1970’s, the article is also guilty of cherry picking to make its point.
-In reality the Nifty Fifty is a perfect example of how investing in high quality blue chip stocks will yield great returns in the long run.
-The thing I like best about it is that it covers so many different themes in one go.
-Concepts like value, growth, quality, diversification and the importance of having a long term horizon are all key investing lessons from the experience of this group of stocks.
+Now, it is true that an investment The Nifty Fifty performed poorly in the early-1970s.
+However, the article is also guilty of cherry picking to make its point.
+In reality, The Nifty Fifty is a good example of how high quality blue chip stocks will yield great returns over the long run.

-There’s no official list of the original Nifty Fifty as far as I can determine, each publication differing slightly in the composition, but for the purposes of the demonstration it doesn’t matter too much.
-It’s fair to assume that there were exactly fifty companies and our investor evenly distributed his $5,000 starting capital between them.
+There is no official list of the original Nifty Fifty as far as I can see (each publication differing slightly in the composition), but for the purposes of this demonstration it doesn’t matter too much.
+It is fair to assume that there were exactly fifty companies and that our investor evenly distributed his $5,000 starting capital among them.

-The best example of this from the original group of Nifty stocks is Eastman Kodak Corporation.
-Kodak’s business was once every bit as stodgy as some of the high quality blue-chips trading today, and the camera brand was known in households across the globe.
-Eventually though the advent of digital technology made the business obsolete.
-An extremely profitable and high quality stock was reduced all the way to nothing.
-There are other Nifty Fifty stocks that met the same fate, but in the end the diversification among other high quality companies more than offsets the damage of a few big losses.
+The best example of this from the original group of Nifty Fifty stocks is Eastman Kodak.
+Kodak’s business was once every bit as stodgy as some of the high quality blue-chips trading today.
+After all, the camera brand was known in households across the globe.
+Eventually, though, the advent of digital technology made its business obsolete; an extremely profitable and high quality stock reduced all the way to nothing.
+Other Nifty Fifty stocks met the same fate, but the diversification among other high quality names more than offsets that damage.

-The after inflation return factor on the $5,000 capital is 4.5 fold.
-That’s excluding the other 47 stocks and excluding the contribution of the thousands of dollars in dividends that would have been paid over the years.
-For this year alone the 137 shares of Coca-Cola stock would generate $189 in annual dividend income.
-The 70 shares in McDonald’s would throw off $240.80 in annual dividends.
-Amazingly the 1,552 shares accumulate in Walmart stock would pump out $3,041 in annual dividend cash.
+The after-inflation return factor on the $5,000 starting capital is 4.5 fold.
+That’s excluding the other 47 stocks and excluding the contribution of thousands of dollars in dividend cash that got paid out over the years.
+The 137 shares of Coca-Cola stock would generate $189 in annual dividend income this year alone.
+The 70 shares in McDonald’s would throw off $240.80 in annual dividend cash.
+Amazingly, the 1,552 shares of Walmart stock would pump out dividend income worth $3,041.

-What’s also interesting is the role that value played in the subsequent returns.
-During the bull market years Nifty stocks were trading as high as 50-60x their earnings.
-Growth rates were obviously a lot higher back in the 1970’s than they are today, but it shows that a portfolio containing very high quality holdings will ultimately deliver strong returns if left for long enough.
-Needless to say the returns would have been magnified if an investor had bought even more shares when the valuations dropped in the following years.
+What is also interesting is the role that value played in the subsequent returns.
+Nifty stocks traded as high as 60x their earnings during the bull market.
+Growth rates were obviously higher back then compared to today, but it shows that very high quality holdings will ultimately deliver strong returns if left for a long enough period of time.
+Needless to say, returns would have been magnified if investors bought even more shares when the valuations dropped in the following years.